 About Bolognese Sauce

-It was then, in 1982, that the Chamber of Commerce of Bologna appealed to the Accademia Italiana della Cucina (Italian Culinary Academy) with a request to create an official recipe in which the number of ingredients would be limited to minced beef, pancetta, onion, carrot, celery, and milk.
+That same year, the Bologna Chamber of Commerce turned to the Academia Italiana della Cucina (Italian Culinary Academy) to establish an official recipe, limiting the ingredients to beef mince, pancetta, onion, carrot, celery, and milk.

-It is also claimed that the real sauce recipe from Bologna should not be served with spaghetti, but with egg tagliatelle, pointing to a 1972 recipe that says that the pasta should be exactly 8 mm wide.
+It is also asserted that authentic sauce from Bologna should not be served with spaghetti but with egg-based tagliatelle, referencing a 1972 recipe which specifies that the pasta should be exactly 8 mm wide.

 - 300 g minced meat (from beef, can + pork)